pinskylab/kelpEVOL_fq_gz_processing/README.md

 ## Overview

-***Download data, rename files, trim, deduplicate, decontaminate, and repair the raw `fq.gz` files*** *(plan for a few hours for each every step except for decontamination, which can take 1-2 days)*
+***Download data, rename files, trim, deduplicate, decontaminate, and repair the raw `fq.gz` files*** *(plan for a few hours for each step except for decontamination, which can take 1-2 days)*

 Scripts to run
   * [gridDownloader.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/gridDownloader.sh)